 Forest School and Nature Garden

 Children engage in motivating and achievable tasks and activities, at different times of the year and in almost all weathers!
 They work with tools, play, learn boundaries of behaviour; both physical and social, grow in confidence, self-esteem and motivation whilst developing an understanding of the natural world.
-Working through practical problems and challenges helps children build confidence in decision making and evaluating risk whether this be designing a den, lighting a fire or making blackberry jam!
+Working through practical problems and challenges helps children build confidence in decision-making and evaluating risk whether this be designing a den, lighting a fire or making blackberry jam!
 Forest School is all about developing the children’s characteristics of effective learning which are so vital for future success.

-In Key Stage 2, at the Westcott site, the children benefit from a Nature Garden and pond area where they experience their outdoor learning.
+The children benefit from a Nature Garden and pond area where they experience their outdoor learning.

 What are the Characteristics of Effective Learning?